Creating Usage Stats Reports

 This is an example of an individual student's Usage Stats Report.

-How to Generate Individual Usage Stats Reports
+How to Generate Individual Usage Stats Reports:

 1. Choose either the Informative or the Performance view of the Students tab.

-2. Select the students you wish to include by clicking on individual student checkboxes or clicking on the checkbox at the top of that column to select all the students.
-You can also use the Filter to select students for a report who meet one or more criteria, including their school, class, grade level or any tags that may have been assigned.
+2. Use the Filter to select students for a report who meet one or more criteria, including their school, class, grade level, or any tags that may have been assigned.

-3. Click on the 'Stats' button.
+4. Click on the Stats button.

-5. Click on this export icon to download a PDF or CSV version of the report.
+5. Click on this Export Icon to download a PDF or CSV version of the report.

 Across the top of the Individual Stats reports is a summary of eight key measures of student progress for the date range you have selected.